 Inorganic chemistry – periodicity, reactions of Group 2 and 7, properties of Period 3 elements and their oxides, transition metals, reactions of ions in aqueous solutions.

 Organic chemistry – nomenclature, the reactions and mechanisms of alkanes and their derivatives, isomerism, biochemistry, aromatics, organic synthesis and spectroscopy.

 Recommended entry requirement

-At least Grade 7/A in IGCSE Chemistry or 77/AA in Double Award Science.
+At least Grade 7 in IGCSE or GCSE Chemistry or 77 in Double Award Science.

 Post-A Level options

-Chemistry allows you to develop excellent laboratory techniques and mathematical ability, as well as giving you transferable skills, such as problem solving, time management and data analysis.
+Chemistry allows you to develop excellent laboratory skills and mathematical ability, as well as giving you transferable skills, such as problem-solving, time management and data analysis.
 The main employers of chemistry graduates are in the chemical and related industries.
 However, chemists are also employed in the food and drink industry, health and medical organisations and the government.